-- a) that primarily conducts as a business one or more of the following activities or operations for or on behalf of a customer: - i. trading in money market instruments (cheques, bills, certificates of deposit, derivatives etc); foreign exchange; exchange, interest and index instruments; transferable securities; or commodity futures trading; - ii. individual and collective portfolio management; or - iii. otherwise investing, administering, or managing Financial Assets or money on behalf of other persons; or - b) the gross income of which is primarily attributable to investing, reinvesting, or trading in Financial Assets, if the Entity is managed by another Entity that is a Depository Institution, a Custodial Institution, a Specified Insurance Company or an Investment Entity described in a) above.
+- a) that primarily conducts as a business one or more of the following activities or operations for or on behalf of a customer: - trading in money market instruments (cheques, bills, certificates of deposit, derivatives etc); foreign exchange; exchange, interest and index instruments; transferable securities; or commodity futures trading; - ii. individual and collective portfolio management; or - iii. otherwise investing, administering, or managing Financial Assets or money on behalf of other persons; or - b) the gross income of which is primarily attributable to investing, reinvesting, or trading in Financial Assets, if the Entity is managed by another Entity that is a Depository Institution, a Custodial Institution, a Specified Insurance Company or an Investment Entity described in a) above.

 An entity is treated as primarily conducting as a business one of the activities described in a) above, or an Entity's gross income is primarily attributable to investing, reinvesting, or trading in Financial Assets for the purpose of b) above, if the Entity's gross income attributable to the relevant activities equals or exceeds 50% of the Entity's gross income.
 This test applies to three years ended 31 December of the year preceding the year in which the determination is made or the period since commencement, if shorter.
-An Investment Entity does not include any entity that is an Active NFFE because it meets any of the criteria in section 11.3 subparagraphs d) through to g).